AdrianAntico/QuickEcharts/README.md

 <img src="https://github.com/AdrianAntico/QuickEcharts/blob/main/QuickEcharts/Images/Logo.PNG" align="center" width="800" />

 QuickEcharts is a Python package that enables one to plot Echarts quickly.
 It piggybacks off of the pyecharts package that pipes into Apache Echarts.
-The pyecharts is a great package for fully customizing plots but is quite a challenge to make use of quickly.
+Pyecharts is a great package for fully customizing plots but is quite a challenge to make use of quickly.
 QuickEcharts solves this with a simple API for defining plotting elements and data, along with automatic data wrangling operations, using polars, to prepare the data properly and fast.

 # Installation
 ```